Geodesic Length Distribution in Sparse Network Ensembles: Sparse ensemble average network

-We note that because using Eq. \ref{eq:prob_connect_apx} marginally underestimates probability mass for shorter geodesics, while the approximations used to arrive at Eq. \ref{eq:sf_avg} vanishingly overestimate it, Eq. \ref{eq:sf_avg_uncorrected} does not necessarily define a bound on the survival function.
-Regardless, Eq. \ref{eq:sf_avg_uncorrected} shows that the approximate closed-form of the survival function of the SPLD at length $l$ is encoded by the sum of powers of $\avg{A}$ from $1$ to $l$.
-This is reminiscent of the well-known result that sum of powers of $A$ encodes the number of paths up to length $l$ \cite{newman2018networks}.
-We emphasize that if all node pairs are in the subcritical regime, then Eq. \ref{eq:init_omega_subcritical} yields exactly $\Omega_1=\avg{A}$, i.e. Eq. \ref{eq:sf_avg_uncorrected} is an exact and tight closed-form bound on the SPLD, evident in Fig. \ref{fig:spd_er_smallcomponent} in Appendix \ref{sec:apdx_finite_size}.
+Eq. \eqref{eq:sf_avg_uncorrected} shows that the approximate closed form of the survival function of the GLD at length $l$ is encoded by the sum of powers of $\avg{\mat{A}}$ from $1$ to $l$.
+This is reminiscent of the well-known result that the sum of powers of $\mat{A}$ encodes the number of walks of up to length $l$ \cite{newman2018networks}.
+We emphasize that if all node pairs are in the subcritical regime, then Eq. \eqref{eq:init_omega_subcritical} yields exactly $\Omegaaf_1=\avg{\mat{A}}$, i.e. Eq. \eqref{eq:sf_avg_uncorrected} is exactly the closed form of the survival function of the GLD, evident in Figs. \ref{fig:spd_er_smallcomponent} and \ref{fig:bipartite_cdf_smallcomponent} in Appendix \ref{sec:apdx_finite_size}.